Article Translations: (Spanish)

 - heavy growth of bacteria in the intestine that erodes the intestinal wall

-- formula feeding (babies who are breastfed have a lower risk of developing NEC)
+- formula feeding (breastfed babies have a lower risk of NEC)

-NEC sometimes seems to occur in "epidemics," affecting several infants in the same nursery.
-Although this might be coincidental, it suggests that the disease could sometimes spread from one baby to another, despite the fact that all nurseries have very strict precautions to prevent the spread of infection.
+NEC sometimes seems to happen in "clusters," affecting several infants in the same nursery.
+This might be coincidental, but some viruses and bacteria occasionally have been found in babies with NEC.
+NEC does not spread from one baby to another, but a virus or bacteria that cause it can.
+This is one reason all nurseries and NICUs have very strict precautions to help prevent the spread of infection.

 In babies with symptoms of NEC, a diagnosis can be confirmed if an abnormal gas pattern shows up on an X-ray.
 This looks like a bubbly or streaky appearance of gas in the walls of the intestine.

 In severe cases, air escapes from the intestine and shows up in the large veins of the liver or the abdominal cavity.
-A doctor may insert a needle into the abdominal cavity to withdraw fluid to determine whether there is a hole in the intestines.
+A doctor may insert a needle into the belly to withdraw fluid to see whether there is a hole in the intestine.

 - temporarily stopping all feedings

-- nasogastric drainage (inserting a tube through the nose into the stomach to remove air and fluid from the stomach and intestine)
+- nasogastric or orogastric drainage (inserting a tube through the nose or mouth into the stomach to remove air and fluid from the stomach and intestine)

-- intravenous (IV) fluids for fluid replacement and nutrition
+- IV (given into a vein) fluids for fluid replacement and nutrition

 - antibiotics to treat or prevent infection